moliver28/research-handbook/assets/includes/cross-functional-prioritization.md

 ### Cross-Functional Prioritization Review

+Cross-Functional Prioritization reviews will be done at the group, stage/section, and company level.

 #### Group level review

 The review collaboration can be done in a way that's most effective for the group, either synchronously (e.g. scheduled recurring call) or asynchronously (e.g. such as in retrospective issues).
 These reviews should occur as part of each milestone retrospective to ensure the quarterly average remains around the group's agreed upon (and approved) ratio.